wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 checks whether the connection is valid and legal (e.g., not exceeding the maximum number of concurrent connection), and then calls `createClient()` to create the client object.

+Function `createClient()` (file `networking.c`) first creates a `struct client` object using `zmalloc()` and then sets the read handler of the connection object for the client to `readQueryFromClient` by calling `connSetReadHandler()`.
+Finally, the function initializes the client's states including the send and receive data buffer and buffer pointers.
+The database object that the client operates on is also set to the default one on index zero by calling `selectDb()`.

 ## Data Structures